 student and disability are unique, appropriate accommodations will not be determined before appropriate documentation is recieved and the the in-take meeting is held.
 Am I going to receive the same accommodations that I received in high school?

 Accommodations depend on the documentation, and the functional limitations/impact of the disability on a major life activity, and professional recommendations.

 How far in advance should I request a meeting with the Office of Student Accessibility?

 You may begin this process in your senior year in high school.
-After being accepted by NGU, you should complete the process at least four to six weeks before the semester begins to help insure that your accommodations are in place at the beginning of classes.

-New | student and disability are unique, appropriate accommodations will not be determined before appropriate documentation is recieved and the the in-take meeting is held.
-Am I going to receive the same accommodations that I received in high school?

-Accommodations depend on the documentation, and the functional limitations/impact of the disability on a major life activity, and professional recommendations.

-How far in advance should I request a meeting with the Office of Student Accessibility?

-You may begin this process in your senior year in high school.
 After being accepted by NGU, you should begin the process at least four to six weeks before the semester begins to help insure that your accommodations are in place at the beginning of classes.